CMSgov/beneficiary-fhir-data/rfcs/0007-filtering.md

 * JIRA Ticket(s):
     * [https://jira.cms.gov/browse/AB2D-1863](https://jira.cms.gov/browse/AB2D-1863)

-This proposal will suggest adding server side filtering to API calls that return EOBs to the client in order to reduce on the amount of data that needs to be transferred.
+This proposal adds field selection (i.e. projection) to API calls that return EOBs to the client in order to reduce the amount of data serialized and transmitted.
+This approach is designed to be more comprehensive and general, allowing for simplification of implementation.

 ## Table of Contents
 [Table of Contents]: #table-of-contents